Java-Workshops/JFrog-FreeTier-JVM/README.md

 (optional) * Bonus work - choose an OpenSource Project and bring it into a fresh new FreeTier

-## DevOps versus DevSecOps
+## DevOps versus DevSecOps and the cloud native world
-What is the difference, why we are doing it.
+Short intro into the basic concepts of DevSecOps and how JFrog will provide support for it.
-BirdEye View
+> slides are as pdf inside the folder **_data/**

 ## The tutorial itself
 Lets start with the tutorial now!
 The plan is, to finish all steps in approx 2h.